 The feedback received has led to the issuing of the second version of the draft IAF being approved by the NZ Transport Agency Board on 7 July.

-On Friday 7 July the Transport Agency Board approved a revised draft Investment Assessment Framework, which includes the approval of the streamlined assessment approach to low cost/low risk activity below $1 million implementation cost.
+On 7 July 2017 the Transport Agency Board approved a revised draft Investment Assessment Framework, which includes the streamlined assessment approach to low cost/low risk activity below $1 million implementation cost.

 The Investment Assessment Framework remains in draft until the GPS is finalised.
 We will continue to release supporting information and amend the set of frequently asked questions (FAQ) document to support practitioners through these changes.